March 21-25, 2018 Alabama Living Legacy Pilgrimage (5 days/4 nights)

 Now is the time to set a new agenda for gaining the knowledge and building a community of willing leaders who will stand in the gap as brave veteran of the civil rights struggle have done for so many decades.

 Come take your place on the long trail of history.
 Come see, learn, sing and make a new way and stand up for justice.

 The time is NOW!
 Your legacy is waiting!

-General Registration is now open
+General Registration is closed

 $985 (double occupancy rate, per person)

 $1,175 (single occupancy rate, per person)

 FINAL REGISTRATION DATE is February 28, 2018.
 All registrations after this date will be confirmed on an availability basis only.

 The registration fee is quite inclusive, covering all lodging, meals, site admissions, and bus transportation during the Pilgrimage.
 You are responsible for travel to and from Birmingham, AL, and personal gifts, donations, suggested tips for the driver ($10 per day), tips for room accommodations ($3-$5 per day), and incidentals during the Pilgrimage.
 Access to ATMs is limited so please carry enough cash, credit cards, travelers checks, etc, to handle these expenses.

 This trip begins and ends in Birmingham, AL. Nearest airport is the Birmingham-Shuttlesworth International Airport.